MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/approvals/common-errors-creating-and-assigning-flow-approvals.md

 > Found multiple matching users ('\<ID>, \<ID>') for 'someUserName@contoso.com'.

-This error will occur if two users in Microsoft Graph are found for the same **Assigned To** or **Requestor** input (email address or UPN).
-Rather than potentially assign the approval to the wrong user account, the flow will fail the run.
-The unique Microsoft Entra object IDs for the two or more matching records are returned in the error message so that users can investigate further with a user administrator in their tenant.
+This error occurs if two users in Microsoft Graph are found for the same **Assigned To** or **Requestor** input (email address or UPN).
+Rather than potentially assigning the approval to the wrong user account, the flow will fail to run.
+The unique Microsoft Entra object IDs for the two or more matching records are returned in the error message so that users can investigate further with an administrator user in their tenants.
 The user accounts can be viewed on `graph.microsoft.com`.

 ## Attachments